NOAA-EMC/UPP/doc/UserGuide/CustomizingTheUPP/AddNewVariable.rst

 2. Submit your pull request with small incremental changes.
 Advantages of doing this include avoiding conflicts with other UPP developers in terms of using the UPP internal index and variables.

-3. Please do not modify existing algorithms without coordinating with UPP code managers (Wen Meng and Hui-Ya Chuang).
+3. Please do not modify existing algorithms without coordinating with UPP code managers (Wen Meng).
 UPP supports many NOAA operational models, and we cannot change operational products without coordination and advanced notice.

 We encourage non-NOAA UPP developers to contact EPIC via `GitHub Discussions <https://github.com/NOAA-EMC/UPP/discussions>`_ to make them aware of modifications you